-Unlike some cities, Cedar Hills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cedar Hills are a mix of both white- and blue-collar jobs.
-Overall, Cedar Hills is a city of professionals, sales and office workers and managers.
-There are especially a lot of people living in Cedar Hills who work in sales jobs (14.03%), management occupations (13.50%) and office and administrative support (11.75%).
+Cedar Hills is a decidedly white-collar city, with fully 86.27% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cedar Hills is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Cedar Hills who work in sales jobs (15.53%), management occupations (12.16%), and business and financial occupations (11.75%).

 Also of interest is that Cedar Hills has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Cedar Hills telecommute to their jobs.
 Overall, about 12.48% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Cedar Hills is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cedar Hills really has some of the features that families look for when choosing a good community to raise children.
 Is Cedar Hills perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.